danglotb/car/ftpserver/README.md

 # car
 workspace car

-directory
+filesys
 =========
 is the file system used by the ftp server

--file : .account contains tuples (login:password) to build a map in the server.
+the file .account contains tuples (login:password) to build a map in the server.